 A study by Intuit QuickBooks found that in the UK, self-employed workers will earn an average of £32,623.
 That’s £5,000 more than the average UK salary.

 What Are the Downsides of Self-Employment?

 When employed by someone else, they take care of tax for you.
-A percentage of your paycheck will go towards your tax, NI and maybe even pension each month before it even reaches your bank account.
-When you’re self-employed, it’s down to you to organise paying your tax.
-Keep receipts and records in a secure location and do your research.
-There are plenty of resources online that go through the process step-by-step such as Gov.uk.
-Alternatively, many self-employed workers choose to employ an accountant to prepare accounts and calculate how much tax they must pay.
+So a percentage of your paycheck will go towards your tax, NI and maybe even pension each month before it even reaches your bank account.

 Become A Self-Employed Tradesperson

-If you’re interested in training with us, fill in our online contact form or call us on 0800 802 1315.
+If you’re interested in training with us, fill in our online contact form or call us on 0800 802 1306.